shhyou/bain-cs111-web-fork/pages/_resources/autograder.md

 (check-expect (longer-than "hello" 5) #true)   ;; the spec is ‘>’ rather than ‘>=’
 ```

-## Can I change the name of the supplementary file or the ​require line importing the supplementary file in the starter code?
+## Can I supplementary files or the ​require lines in the starter code?
 Don't change it.
+We won't be able to run your file.

 ## Can I add new ​require​ lines?
 We have included necessary ​`(require ...)`​ lines in the starter code, so there should be no need to add or remove any ​`(require ...)`​ lines.
 In general, you can (only) include `2htdp` teachpacks (all of form ​`(require 2htdp/...)​`) and the supplementary file from the same week.
 Don't add any additional library outside this scope, even if it is the supplementary file from previous exercises.